gaurav34-dev/project_daa_1/README.md

-# Image Quilting for Texture Synthesis and Transfer
+# Image Quilting for Texture Synthesis